attilaolah/attilaolah.github.io/_posts/2010-12-29-troubles-with-centos.markdown

 I can tell one thing for sure: CentOS is not for me.

-One major bpoblem is Python 2.4.
+One major poblem is Python 2.4.
 What the hell?
 The other problem, I was not able to find the software I needed in the official repos.

 So I went with a hacky approach and installed an [additional